RomainNykyforchyn/fxml-number-guesser/README.md

 ## Usage <a name="usage"></a>

-This application is a simple number guesseing game.
+This application is a simple number guessing game.
 You can guess between the numbers 1 to 100, but you have a limited amount of entries.
 Depending on your guess, the game gives you advice, whether your guess is correct, too low or too high.

 ## Contact <a name="contact"></a>